 External SHE compliance

-In 2012, our facilities were associated with 8 warnings from regulatory authorities relating to environmental permits.
-One fixed penalty fine relating to SHE compliance was imposed during 2012.
+In 2013, our facilities were associated with 12 warnings from regulatory authorities relating to environmental permits, with one resulting in a fine of $6,600.

 (Successful legal action taken in a civil court against AstraZeneca)

 (Any formal enforcement proceedings by a regulator that requires the Company to do, or not do, something)

 (Written communication from a regulator, stating that the Company may be out of compliance with an applicable requirement)